tbrowder/zola-blogs.us/content/_index.md

 ---

+2020-10-05
 <? lang: raku ?>

-2020-10-05

 ## My second blog post is about Raku

+author: Tom Browder (tbrowder)

+This page (the home or landing page) shows initial fragments of all posts on the site.
+Posts are shown in reverse date order (latest first).
-Following the leading horizontal rule is has an HTML processing instruction whose contents are "lang: raku".
+Following the date line is an optional line with an HTML processing instruction whose contents are "lang: SOME-PROGRAMMING-LANGUAGE".
-This page is supposed to show a few lines of text and and with a link to the complete post
+This post is supposed to show a few lines of text and end with a link to the complete post
 [read more...]